writeprovidence/morphtoken.net/whitepaper.md

 MorphToken will provide a way for users to check what tokens they own and the data associated with each token, on our website.

 ### Future Plans
-- A javascript SDK so people can create their own blockchain collectable super fast.
+- A javascript SDK so people can create their own blockchain collectable super fast with easy web requests.
 - A big hackathon where we give away a bunch of boxes and packs to people that complete a project built on top of MorphToken.
 - A marketplace for trading morph tokens.

+No specific time line or "roadmap."
+I think those are kind of dumb.
+It will take as long as it takes, and we will be transparent with development.
+If you have other ideas for things that should be built in order to support the MorphToken community, please let us know.
+We want to build those things too!

 ## Definitions of Terms Used Here
 - Fungible: An asset which is interchangeable with other assets of the same kind.
 For example, a dollar.
 It doesn't matter which dollar it is, you can use any dollar to buy things in a store.